T-MaxWiese-T/SEFCommunityMod/README.txt

 1. How to Install
 2. Building from Source
  - Contributing to the mod
-3. Changes, Summarized
-4. Frequently Asked Questions (FAQ)
+3. Frequently Asked Questions (FAQ)
-5. Mod Compatibility
+4. Mod Compatibility
-6. Known Issues
+5. Known Issues
-8. How to play in Multiplayer
+6. How to play in Multiplayer
-9. Credits
+7. Credits
-10. License
+8. License

 # HOW TO INSTALL #